salrashid123/envoy_tap/README.md

 Simple implementation of an [Envoy Tap Filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/tap_filter).
 Really, thats it.

 All that this repo does is shows the "helloworld" of setting up the TAP filter to write request/response to a file and to use the ADMIN interface to dynamically receive the forked metrics.
+This repo demonstrates both `HTTP` and `gRPC` message processing

 Use this...well, just to understand the basics...i dont' know how its operationalized beyond mesh frameworks like [istio traffic tapping](https://www.envoyproxy.io/docs/envoy/latest/operations/traffic_tapping).